SOFIA-USRA/sofia_redux/docs/manuals/fifils/users/software_description.rst

       -  *Spectral oversample*: This parameter controls the resolution of the output spectral grid.
 The value is given in terms of pixels per reference spectral FWHM at the central wavelength of the observation.

+      -  *Output spectral pixel size (um)*: This parameter directly controls the resolution of the output spectral grid.
+If set, this parameter overrides the spatial oversample parameter.
+It does not have a default value.

       -  *Spectral surface fit order*: This parameter controls the order of the surface fit to the spectral data at each grid point.